Sicherheit: Zwei Probleme in mujs - Pro-Linux

-Name : mujs Product : Fedora 25 Version : 0 Release : 5.20160921git5c337af.fc25 URL : http://mujs.com/ Summary : An embeddable Javascript interpreter Description : MuJS is a lightweight Javascript interpreter designed for embedding in other software to extend them with scripting capabilities.
+Name : mujs Product : Fedora 23 Version : 0 Release : 5.20160921git5c337af.fc23 URL : http://mujs.com/ Summary : An embeddable Javascript interpreter Description : MuJS is a lightweight Javascript interpreter designed for embedding in other software to extend them with scripting capabilities.

 This update can be installed with the "yum" update program.
 Use su -c 'yum update mujs' at the command line.
 For more information, refer to "Managing Software with yum", available at https://docs.fedoraproject.org/yum/.